Genus of more than 110 species of conifers, from which there have been developed numerous conifers.

 Typical species are propagated by seeds that germinate easily in spring at 20°C (68°F).

 Propagate cultivars by grafting or by semi-woody cuttings by fingernail in summer and autumn.

 Moderate requirements in water.
-Tolerates salt spray.
+Tolerates sea salt.